 These drinks are fairly delicious and nutritious.
 And the range of flavors and textures will keep things fun.

 I personally love them all.
 Even something like the prebiotic water is great.
-Because despite the texture being somewhat gritty, the feedback loop for my gut health is fantastic.
+Because despite the texture sometimes being gritty (eg green banana powder), the feedback loop for my gut health is fantastic.

-- Green shake – A blend of gut-friendly vegetables, healthy fats & protein.
+Green shake – A blend of gut-friendly vegetables, healthy fats & protein.
 Drink slowly and treat it as a meal.
-Here’s my green shake recipe if you want it.

-- Kefir – Coconut milk, goats milk, low-sugar water or grass fed cow’s milk based kefir.
+Kefir – almond, goats milk or grass fed cow’s milk based kefir.
 Worth noting, grass-fed cow’s milk kefir is only ok if fermented 2-3 days (as it reduces/eats the lactose).

 Generally speaking, we can enjoy these drinks as much as we like.
 But as with everything, speak to your healthcare professional and listen to your body.